 So I would say normal straight shaped carrots should be the goal when growing carrots, saves you time peeling them and of course they also look so much better!

-I’ve grown carrots in milk cartons for two years in a row now, with great success!
+I’ve been growing carrots in milk cartons for two years in a row now, with great success!
 So have a look at the step by step tutorial down below.

 How to grow carrots in milk cartons